panoply/vscode-liquid/readme.md

 As of version **v3.2^** this extension supports schema tag intelliSense capabilities.
 The feature drastically improves productivity for developers working with the Shopify Liquid variation.
 Section `{% schema %}` provide users with common JSON features such as completions, validations, hovers and snippets.
 The contents of schema tags (ie: section settings and blocks) are made available to Liquid `{{ section.settings.* }}` and `{{ block.settings.* }}` objects.

-> **Note**&nbsp;
-> This is achieved on the client until the Liquify supersede and handling moves to the server using LSP.

 ### Liquid Completions

 Liquid `section.*` object completions are provided in accordance with the contents contained within `{% schema %}` embedded tags.
 Section completions are scope aware and respect `block.type` regions implemented with either control flow `{% if %}` or `{% case %}` tags.
-The tag completions do not _yet_ support re-assignment variable naming, which means you will need to use the default object names (`section.settings`, `section.blocks` and `block.settings`) for completions to work.
+Tag completions support sensible re-assignment variable naming, which means you can assign to different names and completions will work.
 You can disable/enable Liquid section object completions within your workspace settings configuration.

 **Workspace Settings**